 First Time Home Purchase.
-You can withdraw up to \$10,000 to purchase a home on a tax free and penalty free basis at any age.
-But, the five-year rule still applies.
+You can withdraw up to \$10,000 in earnings to purchase a home on a tax free and penalty free basis at any age.
+But, the 5-year rule still applies to earnings.
 The \$10,000 limit is a lifetime maximum limit.
-You can also qualify for the exemption if you are using the money to buy your own home or for your spouse, children, grandchildren or parent.
+You can also qualify for the exemption if you are using the money to buy your own home or for your spouse, children, grandchildren, or parent(s).

 Higher Education Expenses.
-Withdrawals for higher education expenses are tax free and penalty free if used for the needs of: you, your: spouse, children, grandchildren or great-grandchildren.
-Note: the five-year rule applies and withdrawals can be counted as untaxed income for financial aid consideration.
+Withdrawals for higher education expenses are tax free and penalty free if used for the needs of: you, your spouse, children, grandchildren or great-grandchildren.
+Note: the 5-year rule applies, and withdrawals can be counted as untaxed income for financial aid consideration.